 Quorn.
 You can get different products from this brand to make traditional dishes vegetarian or vegan.

-We've learnt along the way that there is a few tricks when cooking with Guinness.
+We've learned along the way that there is a few tricks when cooking with stout beer.
 Using too much Guinness or not simmering the stew for a long enough time may result in a meal with a bitter taste.

 Traditionally, the meat is cooked first in a cast-iron pot which later will be deglazed with the Guinness taking all the sweetness and reducing the bitterness of the beer.